-RAIN OR SHINE NO RE-ADMITTANCE NO ALCOHOL, OUTSIDE FOOD, COOLERS, OR DRINKS ARE ALLOWED BRING LAWN CHAIRS, BLANKETS.
+DISCLAIMER: RAIN OR SHINE NO RE-ADMITTANCE NO ALCOHOL, OUTSIDE FOOD.
 THE HOLDER OF THIS TICKET ASSUMES ALL RISKS IN ATTENDING THIS EVENT.
 PROMOTERS OF THIS EVENT ARE NOT LIABLE FOR PARKED VEHICLES, ACTIONS OF OTHER ATTENDEES OR CANCELLATION OF SCHEDULED ACTS.
 THIS TICKET IS A REVOCABLE LICENSE.
 PROMOTERS RESERVE THE RIGHT TO REVOKE SUCH LICENSE, IN THEIR SOLE DISCREATION, AT ANY TIME FOR ANY REASON.
 USE OF THIS TICKET INDICATES AGREEMENT TO THESE TERMS.

 The POW/MIA Table

 You may notice this small table here in a place of honor.
 It is set for one.
 This table is our way of symbolizing that members of our profession of arms are missing from our midst.
 They are commonly call P.O.W.'s or M.I.A.'s, we call them brothers.

 They are unable to be with us this evening and so we remember them.